 The UC Berkeley Library’s Latin American Studies collection includes a robust and constantly growing collection of electronic resources.
-Below please see a selected list of such databases, indexes, e-books and journals, archival collections, video streaming services and other e-resources organized by content.
+Below please see a selected list of such databases, indexes, e-books and journals, archival collections, video streaming services, and other e-resources organized by content.
 This one-page guide is geared to serve as a starting point and it is not a comprehensive gateway.
-Please contact Liladhar Pendse (Lpendse at berkeley dot edu) if you have any reference queries in the subject matter!
+Please contact Liladhar Pendse (Lpendse at berkeley dot edu) if you have any reference queries on the subject matter!

 COVID-19 Portal for UC Berkeley Library Users: returning materials, remote library services, online resources for research

 Coronavirus Student Affairs Updates: Basic needs, housing, food, health, financial aid, and more.

 Coronavirus updates: Berkeley News